 - The first part is the skimmer, which is a card reader placed over the ATM’s real card slot.
 When the user slides an ATM card into the ATM, they’re also sliding it through the card reader, which captures the information on the magnetic strip.

-- However, the thieves still need your PIN number in order to access your bank account.
+- However, the thieves still need your PIN number to access your bank account.
 A tiny hidden camera is usually installed on or near the ATM, with a clear view of the keypad, to record customers keying in their PIN numbers.
-Sometimes, instead of a hidden camera, criminals attach a fake keypad on top of the real keypad, which records every keystroke as customers punch in their PINs.
+Sometimes instead of a hidden camera, criminals attach a fake keypad on top of the real keypad, which records every keystroke as customers punch in their PINs.

 Skimming devices are installed for short periods of time—usually just a few hours—so they’re often attached to an ATM by double-sided tape.
 They are then removed by the criminals, who download the stolen account information and encode it onto blank cards.
 The cards are used to make withdrawals from victims’ accounts at other ATMs.